itzraiyan/AniPort/README.md

 # AniPort: AniList Backup & Restore Tool ⚙️

 ![AniPort Banner](https://files.catbox.moe/jx8op2.png)

-> **Note:** This project contains AI-generated content.
-While much of the code and documentation is crafted with the help of AI tools, the overall design and intent are shaped by the project owner.

 ---

 AniPort is a beginner-friendly, interactive Python tool for **backing up and restoring your AniList anime and manga lists**.
 Whether you want a safe copy of your lists, plan to migrate data, or just like to keep your anime and manga adventures safe, AniPort has you covered.